 If you are coming from a distance, or have an unusually complex case, we can make the initial appointment longer so we have enough time to do what we need to do.

-Fees: The initial 45 minute consultation fee is $320.
+Fees: The initial 45 minute consultation fee is $340.
 Consider that when you consult with me you are simultaneously talking to a medical doctor, a Chinese medicine practitioner, a nutritional medicine practitioner and a teacher of psychotherapists.
-Followup sessions are billed at the therapeutic hourly rate for consultations, case management, advocacy, and guided imagery.
-Follow-up acupuncture treatments are $160 each.
+Follow up sessions are billed at the 45 minute rate for consultations, case management, and advocacy.
+Follow-up acupuncture treatments are $170 each.
+Guided Imagery sessions are scheduled for 1 hour and the fee is $420.
 Natalie Ledesma, MS, RDN,CSO,CLT charges $175 per hour and Patricia Morgan (mind/body worker) charges $140 per hour.
 We accept cash, checks, VISA, Mastercard, and Discover credit cards.

 Scheduling and Cancellations: I do not overbook and reserve your appointment time exclusively for you.
 Please give us at least 24 hours notice of cancellation and you will not be charged for the time.
 With less notice, we will try to fill your spot and if we can, there will be no charge to you.
 If we cannot fill a late cancellation, I appreciate you being financially responsible for that time.

 I aim to run on time, and usually do.
 Please aim to be on time too.
 If you are more than ten minutes late for an appointment it may not be possible to give you the good treatment you deserve, and occasionally we will need to reschedule the appointment and charge you for a missed appointment.